jeverett93/fitness-journal/README.md

     ```
     npm install
     ```
 * Step 4.
+Run the database seeds from the command line with following command:

+    ```
+    npm run seed
+    ```
+* Step 5.
 Run the application from the command line with following command:

     ```
     node server.js